Park Common Name:

 Getting Involved Opportunities:

 Silver Springs State Park is growing and with it grow many volunteer opportunities.
 The success of the park depends on dedicated, hard working volunteers.
-The park is currently looking for campground hosts and campground volunteers through October.
-If you live locally, we always need volunteers to work in the Silver River Museum or Spring Side Education Center on weekends.
+The park is currently looking for campground hosts and campground volunteers.
+If you live locally, we always need volunteers to work in the Silver River Museum on weekends, assist in the gardens, or patrol the river.

 An active not-for-profit Citizens Support Organization (CSO) supports the park.
 The Friends of Silver Springs contribute both a volunteer force and financial assistance.